DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Malvek at west, observing with professional intensity.
 Emergency backup.
 The authority to activate containment if everything went catastrophically wrong.

-And RAE—everywhere and nowhere.
+And RAE - everywhere and nowhere.
 Her presence distributed through the chamber, woven into the very air, ready to connect them all.

 "Begin phase one," Elyra said, her voice carrying clearly despite not being raised.
 "Establish baseline resonance.
 Jason, open your awareness.
 Let us feel you."

 Jason took a breath.
 Dropped his defenses.
 Let his resonance field expand to fill the chamber.

 It felt like exhaling after holding his breath for hours.
-His perception bloomed outward—twenty meters, thirty, filling the circular space.
-The stone beneath him, the metal in the resonogram, the suppression fields humming on standby—all resolved clearly.
+His perception bloomed outward - twenty meters, thirty, filling the circular space.
+The stone beneath him, the metal in the resonogram, the suppression fields humming on standby - all resolved clearly.

 And he felt the others.